iamkirankumaryadav/Library/Statistics/Statistics.md

 - Statistics is the study of how to collect, organize, analyze, and interpret data.
 - It can be used to make informed decisions about a wide range of topics.

+### Some basic concepts of statistics:
+1. `Population`: The entire group of people or things that you are interested in studying.
+2. `Sample`: A subset of the population that you actually collect data from.
+3. `Variable`: A characteristic of the population that you are interested in measuring.
+4. `Data`: The information that you collect about the variables of the population.
+5. `Descriptive statistics`: Summarize the data and describe the population.
+6. `Inferential statistics`: Make inferences about the population from the sample.
+7. `Inference`: A conclusion reached on the basis of evidence and reasoning.

 ### Descriptive Statistics:

 - Descriptive statistics are used to `summarize` data in a way that makes it easy to understand.